andraimoraru/Events/README.md

 	CLIENT_SECRET=<your_google_client_secret>
 	REDIRECT_URI=http://localhost:9090/redirect

-Note: Ensure MongoDB is set up and connected and prepare the Google API credentials.

-•	Run tests for backend (if needed): npm run test
+•	Run tests for the backend (if needed): npm run test

 •	Start the server: